georgercarder/Sudoku_in_React/README.md

 # Sudoku in React v 0.2.0

 ## My first try building a project using React.
 I'm hooked!
+This repo consists of the front end to this project.

-Sudoku puzzles generated and stocked into a MongoDB by python scripts in the following repos:
+As for the back end, Sudoku puzzles generated and stocked into a MongoDB by python scripts in the following repos:

 [https://github.com/georgercarder/sudokugridgen](https://github.com/georgercarder/sudokugridgen)